The Keysite picture was showing the spurs

 TS-890S PA linearity but with the noise on 6m being higher

-matter it is superb.
-But who cares we are all on the same
+not matter it is superb.
+But who cares we are all on the

 I suspect your specification is still

-has some issues fairly far out.
-That is a little surprising.
+but has some issues fairly far out.
+That is a little

-I wonder if the "IP+" technology is simply RF feedback to
+surprising.
+I wonder if the "IP+" technology is simply RF

-that depends on the charteristics of the feedback loop.
-But
+having an issue that depends on the charteristics of the

 I take it the noise peaks are broadband, right?
 Do they

-much like there is a defect in a specific radio near you.
-Is
+very much like there is a defect in a specific radio near

-that the case or are hams measuring this in general?
-If this
+you.
+Is that the case or are hams measuring this in

-affects all the 7300s then the FPGA code will probably have
+general?
+If this affects all the 7300s then the FPGA code

 On 20220225 01:55:45, Conrad, PA5Y